Mustapha K Darboe

 “This is the only natural forest in this whole area.
 The coastal forests are disappearing,” Fatty said.

 “It will be tragic if we have to lose this forest cover to a mall and a hotel…”

-Meanwhile, the administration has not said anything on the issue.
+Meanwhile, the Government has not said anything on the issue.
 The country’s environment minister, Lamin Dibba who was away on an official visit when the decision was made, told Kerr Fatou he would need time to be able to comment on the issue.